komali2/blog/content/posts/my-new-life-stack/index.md

 On my homelab, I run quite a few services.

-[Jellyfin](https://jellyfin.org/) is incredible software that basically lets me host a private Netflix, serving all the legally ripped content on my massive 50TB zfs array for my viewing pleasure wherever I happen to be in the world.
+[Jellyfin](https://jellyfin.org/) is incredible software that basically lets me host a private Netflix, serving all content I legally ripped on my massive 50TB zfs array for my viewing pleasure wherever I happen to be in the world.

-[calibre-web](https://github.com/janeczku/calibre-web) allows me to host all my ebooks for easy downloading to the various ereaders I use, and even has an opds server available for clients such as [koreader](https://koreader.rocks/) to ingest.
+[calibre-web](https://github.com/janeczku/calibre-web) allows me to host all my ebooks for easy downloading to the various ereaders I use, and even has an OPDS server available for clients such as [koreader](https://koreader.rocks/) to ingest.

 [Linkace](https://www.linkace.org/) is my web bookmark manager, I like having a remote service like this because it works no matter the device I'm on, and feels